garth-c/PowerBI/README.md

 # PowerBI demo

 Project purpose:
-In this Power BI demo project, I wil present an interactive showcase of data visualization and business intelligence capabilities.
+In this Power BI demo project, I will present an interactive showcase of data visualization and business intelligence capabilities.
 Using Power BI, I create dashboards that offer valuable insights from a real-world dataset.

 The project begins with data preparation and shaping, ensuring that the dataset is ready for integration into Power BI.
 Using Power BI's intuitive interface, I design visually useful charts, graphs, and tables to present key metrics and trends.